liesnikov/extensible-elaborator/paper/main.md

 Idris technically has constraints[^idris-constraints-datatype] with the only two constructors being equality constraint for two terms and for two sequences of terms.
 The same[^lean-constraints-datatype] holds for Lean.
 These languages either use constraints in a restricted, single use-case manner -- namely, for unification -- or in an unprincipled way.
-In our view, more methodical approach to constraints will result in more robust elaborators across the board.
+In our view, a more methodical approach to constraints will result in more robust elaborators across the board.

 In this section we go over three typical challenges that come up while building a compiler for a dependently-typed language and the way they are usually solved.
 We cover unification of the base language and the complexity of managing the state of the unifier in Section @sec:conversion_checking.
 Then we take a look at different kinds of implicit arguments and their implementation in Section @sec:implicit-arguments.
 We briefly touch on the problem of extending the unifier in Section @sec:extending-unification.
-Finally, we talk about the ideas behind the new design in Section
+Finally, we summarize the issues in Section
-@sec:what-is-our-design-bringing-into-the-picture.
+@sec:summary-of-the-issues.

 [^agda-constraints-datatype]:
 We shorten the links in footnotes to paths in the repository, the source code can be found at [github.com/agda/agda/blob/v2.6.4/](https://github.com/agda/agda/blob/v2.6.4/).